 Grilled Asparagus and White Bean Salad ingredients with individual labels in a tray.

 • Beans: Canned is convenient, but you can use cooked-from-scratch if you prefer.
-I like using canned white kidney beans or cannellini beans, but you can also use butter beans like in my Greek-Style Butter Bean Salad.
+I like using canned white kidney beans or cannellini beans, but you can also use butter beans like in my Greek-Style Butter Bean Salad and Tuna and White Bean Salad.

 • Asparagus: Asparagus is available year-round, but make sure to try this recipe in early spring when local asparagus is in season.
 Also try my Asparagus Goat Cheese Tart.